-The holidays can be a stressful time for both patients and providers.
+The holidays can be a stressful time for both patients and clinicians.
 Here are a few ideas to ensure stress-free access to care for patients, and tips for everyone to stay healthy and rested.

-Holiday time can be stressful for both clinicians and patients.
+The holidays can be stressful for both clinicians and patients.

 In terms of counseling, we remind our patients (particularly those who are most medically complex and fragile) to try to stick to their usual regimens and schedules of activity, exercise, nutrition, sleep, and medication compliance.
 We urge them to avoid overindulgence and binging on all fronts.

+2.)Try your best to be accessible by phone and through the EHR to communicate with patients who are out of town.
 Just having that access for patients often puts their mind at ease and allows them to enjoy their time with family.

-2.)
-Have a low threshold for reaching out to colleagues who are working or are on call if there is a situation with a patient that they are unsure how to resolve.
+2.)Reach out to colleagues who are working or on call if there is a situation with a patient that you’re unsure how to resolve.